Need more information or have questions? Call 360-385-9160.

 - Alkaline – Risk of fire unless completely discharged.
 Cover terminals with tape or put each battery in a separate plastic bag.
 Dispose in trash

-- Automotive – Free recycling at auto parts stores (check first) and HHW facility.
-Dispose of at Transfer Station or Quilcene Drop Box.
-Fees apply.
+- Automotive – Free recycling at auto parts stores (check first.)
+Otherwise, dispose of at Transfer Station or Quilcene Drop Box, fees apply.

-- Rechargeable, Lithium, Button Cell (Ni-Cd, Ni-MH, Lithium (disposable) or Lithium-Ion (rechargeable), Small sealed lead-acid.
-Risk of fire, cover terminals with tape or put each battery in a separate plastic bag (not necessary for button cell.)
-Recycle at HHW Facility, Public Works Office, and Environmental Health.
+- Rechargeable, Lithium, Button Cell (Ni-Cd, Ni-MH, Lithium (disposable) or Lithium-Ion (rechargeable)), Small sealed lead-acid.
+Risk of fire, cover terminals with tape or put each battery in a separate plastic bag.
+Recycle at Public Works Office (623 Sheridan St, Port Townsend), and Environmental Health (617 Sheridan St, Port Townsend).

-Cell phones – Recycle at HHW Facility, Public Works Office, and Environmental Health Office.
+Cell phones – Recycle at Public Works Office, and Environmental Health Office.

 Compressed gas bottles – Not accepted at any Jefferson County Solid Waste Facility.
-Phone HHW Coordinator for assistance 360-385-9230.
+Contact a gas supply company, such as Airgas, for instructions.

 Concrete – Small amounts accepted for disposal at Transfer Station.
-For larger amounts, call concrete companies such as Shold, they may take it for free, or call Solid Waste Operations Coordinator at 360-385-9160.
+For larger amounts, call Shold at (360) 379-4813 for pricing and more info.

 - E-Cycle Washington eligible electronics are computers (desktop & laptop,) monitors, TVs, tablets, e-readers, and portable DVD players.
 Drop-off under the canopy at the front of the Transfer Station Recycling building.
 Ring buzzer for attendant.
 Goodwill accepts if told it’s for E-Cycle Washington program.